Heritage Steam Railway Steam Locomotive Tender Water Tank Corroded Problems

 - Extend the working life of the tender by 25 – 30 years.

-All works were planned were to be completed within a single site visit of four weeks during the January maintenance shutdown.
+All works planned were to be completed within a single site visit of four weeks during the January maintenance shutdown.

 The water within the tank contains chemical water treatment additive/s.